RoadsideThoughts

 Do you know of Yew ???

-Our sources for Yew (see Mentions and References below) indicate that it was a community with a post office.
+Our sources for Yew (see Mentions and References below) indicate that it was a community with a post office by the same name.
 Unfortunately our sources aren't clear about the location of Yew other than they indicate that Yew would be found somewhere in Wayne County, Michigan.

 Communities Also Named Yew ...